rexresearch

 The present invention relates to combustion and explosion

-processes in general, more particularly, to the use of combustion
+processes in general, more particularly, to the use of

-or explosion processes for industrial application, such as
+combustion or explosion processes for industrial application,

-employing these processes.
+devices employing these processes.

 BACKGROUND OF THE INVENTION